BabylonJS/OldDocumentationSite/content/features/controls/timeline.md

 * *thumbnailHeight*: define the height of your generated thumbnails (use to keep the ratio intact with the width previously defined)
 * *loadingTextureURI*: define the url of an image used as a temporary replacement for not fully loaded thumbnail (this will help handling network latency gracefully)
 * *getThumbnailCallback*: last, but definitely not the least, a callback where you will be able to provide the thumbnail fitting with the requested time in parameter.
 You can return either a video element set on the right frame (as done in the previous code sample), a canvas element containing for instance some pre processed data or some image URL.
 More choices will probably be added here to for instance support texture atlas as it might be a nice transport format.

+You can also provide some none mandatory options:
+* *useClosestThumbnailAsLoadingTexture*: it is set to true by default and if enabled, it will try to use the closest loaded thumbnail (in time) instead of the loading one as soon as some of them are ready.

 ### Render Loop